Gandi/hubot-phabs/README.md

           T2 - <title of the task>
         - if it's not in an url it will reply with
           <task url> - <task title>
+        NOTE: this call will record this Task id associated to you for 5 minutes

     .phab new <project-or-column> <task title>
         creates a new task in the list of the ones defined in cactus configuration